jupyter-widgets/ipywidgets/docs/source/dev_install.md

 Rebuild after making changes
 ----------------------------

-After you've made changes to `jupyter-widgets-controls` if you want to test those changes, run the following commands, empty your browser's cache, and refresh the page:
+To build changes to `packages/controls`, run the following commands in the ipywidgets repo root, empty your browser's cache, and refresh the page.

-        cd widgetsnbextension
+        npm run clean
         npm run build

-        cd ..
+If your changes are confined to one package (for example, just in the widgetsnbextension package), then it may be sufficient to just run `npm run build` in that specific directory.

 Tips and troubleshooting
 ------------------------